JavierAM01/Newton-vs-the-machine-solving-the-chaotic-three-body-problem-using-deep-neural-networks/README.md

-# Newton-vs-the-machine-solving-the-chaotic-three-body-problem-using-deep-neural-networks
+# Newton vs the machine

-This repository is going to work through the paper *paper.pdf*.
+This repository is going to work through the paper *Newton vs Machine.pdf*.

 ## Network Architecture